mathesar-foundation/mathesar-wiki/community/contributing.md

 ## Joining the Community
 It would be helpful for you to join the "General" channel on our [Matrix server](/community/matrix) and introduce yourself.
 You can ask any questions about the project or finding issues here as well.

+You may also want to join the [`mathesar-developers` mailing list](/community/mailing-lists).
+The team uses it to discuss new features and send updates to everyone working on the project.

 ## Contributing
 Once you've found an issue to work on,